shakacode/react_on_rails/react_on_rails_pro/docs/vm-renderer/basics.md

 3. You can use a command line argument of `-p SOME_PORT` to override any ENV value for the PORT.

 ## JavaScript Configuration File
-For the most control over the setup, create a JavasScript file to start the VmRenderer.
+For the most control over the setup, create a JavaScript file to start the VmRenderer.

 1. Create some project directory, let's say `renderer-app`:
    ```sh